JemRF/RF-Documentation/pages/wifidocs/wifi_iot.md

 ## Features:

 - Easy to configure web interface.
 No programming or soldering skills required.
 You do not need the internet to configure the device.
 Connect to it directly from any WiFI device (e.g. PC, phone tablet…)
+- Uses your local 2.4G WiFi to access the Internet
 - Cyclic temperature transmission mode with configurable send interval
 - Supports both Celsius or Fahrenheit temperature readings
 - Control up to 8 relays